Circularity & Conscious Consumption

 Clothes Re:newed Initiative

-By providing an option for customers to give their pre-loved items a second chance to someone else to love and wear, ZALORA and TSA helps to divert waste from landfills and reduce resource consumption via reuse or recycling.
-These donations will also help fund The Salvation Army's other charitable causes and social programmes.
+By providing an option for ZALORA customers to give their used items a second chance to someone else to love and wear, TSA helps to divert waste from landfills and reduce resource consumption via reuse or recycling.
+These donations will also help fund The Salvation Army’s other charitable causes and social programmes.

-As a token of appreciation, donors will be awarded a small amount of cashback tiered based on the weight of their donations.
+As a token of appreciation, ZALORA customers will be awarded with a small cashback bonus for their next purchase with ZALORA.

 In collaboration with Life Line Clothing, a leading authority on zero waste textiles recovery in Asia Pacific, ZALORA aims to give donated apparels a second chance to be loved and worn or upcycled into new items.

 Customers can drop off their apparels in easily accessible collection bins to be repurposed, reused, upcycled, or converted into raw materials for household items like gloves and tote bags.
-This program is part of ZALORA’s sustainability initiatives on promoting a more circular fashion economy to tackle climate change, and part of a broader movement in GFG’s long-term People and Planet Positive strategy.
+This program is part of ZALORA’s sustainability initiatives on promoting a more circular fashion economy to tackle climate change.

-As a token of appreciation, donors will be awarded a small amount of cashback for their next purchase with ZALORA.
+As a token of appreciation, ZALORA customers will be awarded with a small cashback bonus for their next purchase with ZALORA.

-Starting from August 2023, the initiative has been kickstarted in selected locations in Singapore, with other similar partnerships being explored throughout the Southeast Asian region.
+The initiative is now live in selected locations in Singapore & Malaysia, with other similar partnerships being explored throughout the Southeast Asian region.

 Get In Touch